aliciajcampbell/actitect/README.md

 </details>

 ### ActiTect API Usage
-For users interested in only specific steps of the toolkit, they are accessible as a common Python package.
-The API contains
+For users interested in only specific steps of the toolkit, they are accessible via a pythonic API containing
  - `actitect.api.load()`: load data of any supported device into memory.
  - `actitect.api.process()`: process the data, including preprocessing and non-wear/sleep detection.
  - `actitect.api.plot()`: visualize raw or processed actigraphy data.
  - `actitect.api.compute_per_night_sleep_features()`: compute numerical descriptors of sleep motion patterns.

-For a detailed example on how to use each step, see this [example notebook](examples/actitect/api_example.py.ipynb).
+For a detailed example on how to use each step, see this [example notebook](examples/actitect/actitect_api_example.ipynb).

 ## RBDisco Usage
-To use RBDisco to make RBD status predictions for suited actigraphy files (see <mark>TODO</mark>), make sure you
+To use RBDisco to make RBD status predictions for [suited actigraphy files](#actitect-usage-), make sure you
 1. Installed the RBDisco extension of ActiTect (see [Installation](#installation))
 2. You've run a full processing of your actigraphy files using the [ActiTect CLI](#actitect-cli-usage-), including the data preprocessing steps and feature extraction (default).